Italian Caprese cake is the BEST flourless chocolate cake ever created! This chocolate and almond cake is fudgy, rich, and easy to make.

 Traditionally, there's no flour in this cake and it is substituted with almond flour.

-You can easily find it in supermarkets or online, and if you have a little more time, I also suggest to make your own almond flour.
+You can easily find it in supermarkets or online, and if you have a little more time, I also suggest making your own almond flour (and then make some amaretti too!).

 All you need is whole peeled and blanched almonds and a powerful blender.

-My favourite butter to use for this cake is buffalo milk butter (which is quite popular in Campania, the region where the Caprese chocolate cake comes from).
+My favourite butter to use for this cake is buffalo milk butter (which is quite popular in Campania, the region where this chocolate cake comes from).

 Alternatively, high-quality butter or homemade butter is my go-to option.